SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 Different countries write dates differently.
 If you are in the UK, you will interpret 7/12/88 as the 7th of December 1988.
-A researcher in the US will interpret the same entry as the 12th of July.
+A researcher in the US will interpret the same entry as the 12th of July 1988.
 This regional variation is handled automatically by your spreadsheet program through a setting in the preferences.
 Errors are easily added to your spreadsheet if your preferences are set incorrectly or, more likely, if you share a spreadsheet with a person from a country that uses a different date format.
 It is especially devastating if only some of the date formats are changed, which leaves you with a spreadsheet full of ambiguous dates and no way to repair